danhagen/danpy/README.md

 plt.show()
 ```

-This code will create a subfolder in "figures/" that is time stamped that contains three files ("Signal_figures_01-01.png","Signal_figures_01-02.png", and "notes.txt").
-The first two files have the base file name "Signal_figures" followed by the number 01 (which corresponds to the trial number) and then the figure number.
+This code will create a subfolder in "figures/" that is time stamped that contains three files (`Signal_figures_01-01.png`,`Signal_figures_01-02.png`, and `notes.txt`).
+The first two files have the base file name `Signal_figures` followed by the number 01 (which corresponds to the trial number) and then the figure number.
 This can be useful when you wish to add figures to the _same_ subfolder, when the parameters don't change (but more on that later).

 The notes will appear as such,